-1700 Wade Hampton Boulevard Greenville, South Carolina 29614 For Admissions information call 1.800.BJ.AND.ME or 864.242.5100 • www.bju.edu message from the president
+For Admissions Information: 1.800.BJ.AND.ME 864.242.5100 www.bju.edu admissions@bju.edu message from the president

-Cover and front matter concepts by Mark Tucker, graphic design student. ©2008 all rights reserved RO 094 (4/08)
+Cover and front matter concepts by Sam Gerdt, graphic design student

 For more than eighty years, Bob Jones University has existed as a vital community of Christian students and those who serve them.
 Throughout those years, over 85,000 young people have benefited from the teaching and example of what we believe to be the most wonderful faculty and staff anywhere.